 Making Your Heater Winter-Ready

-It is a prerequisite to clean the heat exchanger by brushing and vacuuming it regularly.
-While cleaning, make sure you check for any cracks or damages that might be present since, through these cracks, harmful gases like carbon monoxide could leak in your house that could also prove to be lethal.
+Clean the Heat Exchanger: It is a prerequisite to clean the heat exchanger by brushing and vacuuming it regularly.
+While cleaning, make sure you check for any cracks or damages that might be present since, through these cracks, harmful gases like carbon monoxide could leak into your house which could also prove to be lethal.

 Other ways of making your heater winter-ready are by removing the nearby flammable objects that could increase the risk of potential fires and ensuring that the ducts are ready to use by cleaning them.